melizalab/comp-neurosci/resources/syllabus.md

   Computational Modelling in Neuroscience.
 Cambridge University Press.
 - Eugene Izhikevich, Dynamical Systems in Neuroscience.
 MIT Press.

 The textbooks can be accessed through the UVA library as electronic texts.
 Use [VIRGO](http://www.library.virginia.edu/) to search.
 PDF copies will be shared through the File tab in Canvas.
+Additional readings including brief explainers for probability and linear algebra can also be found on Canvas.

 ## Evaluation

 ### Engagement (40%)

 Due to the fact that we complete much of the work in class in pairs and small teams, attendance and active participation are critical Unless otherwise arranged with the instructor, you may only miss one class without penalty.
-If you are unable to attend class in person due to a COVID-related isolation or quarantine, notify the instructor so that you can attend via zoom.
+If you are contagious but well enough to attend class virtually, notify the instructor so that you can attend via zoom.
 Additional absences may be excused due to religious holidays, UVA-required extracurricular activities (e.g., competitions or performances), or legitimate academic reasons; requests must be made and approved at least one week in advance.

 **How you can succeed**: Come to class with a laptop.
 Read or watch out-of-class material and come prepared with questions and thoughts so you can participate in discussions.
 Talk to your programming team to make sure you both understand the tasks.
 Ask questions in class or on the class slack if anything is unclear or if you are getting an error you and your team can’t figure out.